StephenHwang/dotfiles/README.md

 # Dotfiles and scripts
-Dotfiles and scripts for assorted applications.
+Dotfiles and scripts for assorted applications on Rockfish server.